5.2 Model View Presenter

 playground addMorph: row ]

-it relies on the already instantiated card models; we ask the game model all the card models: model cards.
+It relies on the already instantiated card models; we ask the game model for all the card models: model cards.

-Observe how we just use a stock PluggableButtonMorph as a view for the card, indeed we don’t need to specialize its behavior, so we keep it simple.
-Again, the presenter handles the user click on the card, it should be understood as executing the statement presenter flip: x@y at the event12
+Observe how we just use a stock PluggableButtonMorph as a view for the card.
+Indeed, we don’t need to specialize its behavior, so we keep it simple.
+Again, the presenter handles the user’s click on the card.
+This should be understood as executing the statement presenter flip: x@y at the event12.

 5.2.3 Memory Game Presenter